A new study finds that mindfulness can be an effective mood management tool for people with multiple sclerosis (MS).

 The American Psychological Foundation recommend mindfulness as a means of deriving significant psychological benefits.

 For the study, the researchers sorted 61 people with MS into one of three groups to assess the benefits of mindfulness training itself and in comparison with adaptive cognitive training (ACT).
-This is another technique with potential value for those with MS.
+This is another technique with

 ACT utilizes computer games designed to help people reduce the impact of some of the psychological effects of MS. These include issues with paying attention, being able to effectively switch focus, and organizing or making plans.